-When the patient arrives in hospital a brief over must be taken from the prehospital care team.
-This helps to get an idea about the scene of injury and circumstances in which patient had been.
-Also relevant information about treatment along the way must be sought.
+When the patient arrives in a hospital a brief over must be taken from the prehospital care team.
+This helps to get an idea about the scene of injury and circumstances in which the patient had been.
+Also, relevant information about treatment along the way must be sought.

 Sometimes there is no information available about the circumstances of the injury as the patient was found roadside and brought to the hospital.

-In either case, initial evaluation of the patient must include spinal injury evaluation which might go concurrent with resuscitative measures.
+In either case, initial evaluation of the patient must include spinal injury evaluation which might go concurrently with resuscitative measures.